jjg/bitphone/README.md

 Experiments in BitPhone technologies

-Visit http://www.gullicksonlaboratories.com/bitphone-executive-overview/ for an introduction.
+Visit http://www.gullicksonlaboratories.com/projects/bitphone/ for more information.